-The propane tank is located ~20 feet to the north of the structure.
-Utilities for the property are from a pole located ~65 feet to the northwest of the structure.
-The septic field is located approximately 110 feet to the northeast of the structure.
-A well is located ~20 feet to the southeast of the structure.
+The propane tank is located approximately 30 feet to the north of the structure.
+Utilities for the property will be from a pole located approximately 25 feet to the west of the structure.
+The septic field will be located approximately 100 feet to the south of the structure.
+A well is located approximately 500 feet to the northwest of the structure.
 Propane tanks above ground must not have anything combustible around them (such as firewood, or wooden fencing) or above them (such as overhanging tree limbs).
 Slash pile and wood piles should be at least 30 feet from the tank.
 Maintain a 10-foot vegetation free zone around the propane tank.